jadhaddad01/FlappyBirdAI/README.md

 <a name="nnar"></a>
 ### Neural Network
 - The Neural Network only starts with connected input and output layers as shown below.
-- Hidden layers, biases and weights are then added. substracted, and modified as needed, (hence the Augmenting Topologies in NEAT)
+- Hidden layers, bias neurons, and weights are then added. substracted, and modified **as needed**, (hence the Augmenting Topologies in NEAT).
+- Each bird is different from the other.
+Bird **species** is defined when birds possess different base architectures of nodes connected to one another.
+Birds of the same species only have different values for their weight connections.
+- Bird **fitness** is measured by score and distance.
+By trying to maximize fitness, the neural network changes it's architecture each generation to fulfill that goal.

 ![][neuralnet]